Putin’s purge of ‘traitors’ scoops up pensioners, foodies and peaceniks

 That point came when she woke up to hear the invasion had started.

 “I was so shocked.
 I could not eat or sleep.”
-At work “the atmosphere was very depressing and stressful.
+At work, “the atmosphere was very depressing and stressful.
 I saw these breaking news reports all the time.
 I realized that I could not work there anymore.”

-In the end, she burst onto the national state television news with her antiwar poster in an unprecedented act of defiance.
+In the end, she burst onto the national state television news with her antiwar poster in an act of defiance.

 “They’re lying to you here,” the poster said in Russian.
 And in English: “No war.”

-“I don’t have any regrets, I and not recanting any of my words or acts.
+“I don’t have any regrets, and I am not recanting any of my words or acts.
 I am glad that it sounded out loud,” she said.

 Despite the risk of fines and jail time, others keep protesting.
 More than 15,000 people have been arrested since the war started.